hlajungo/shell-script-collections/logexec/Readme.md

 ```
 first param is fixed.
 second param is "SUCCESS TEXT", when the command above logexec is success, it will be output.
-third param is "ERROR TEXT", when the command above logexec is failed(not eq 0), it will be output.
+third param is "ERROR TEXT", when the command above logexec is failed ( $? not eq 0), it will be output.

 t.txt
 ```